Significant revisions since the last chapter update are highlighted in the CIG Table of Updates which is available on the PHAC website.

 A second dose of MMR or MMRV vaccine (as appropriate for age and risk factors) may be recommended for measles and mumps protection (MMR and MMRV) and varicella protection (MMRV) in certain people.
 Although a second dose of the rubella component is not considered necessary for elimination of CRS, it is not harmful and may benefit the 1% to 5% of people who do not respond to primary immunization.
 Refer to Measles Vaccine, Mumps Vaccine and Varicella (Chickenpox) Vaccine in Part 4 for additional information and to Schedule.

 Children and adults lacking adequate documentation of immunization should be considered unimmunized and started on an immunization schedule appropriate for their age and risk factors, unless known to be immune based on laboratory testing.
 MMR or MMRV vaccine as appropriate may be given regardless of possible previous receipt of the vaccine because additional adverse events associated with repeated immunization have not been demonstrated.
-Refer to Immunization of Children and Adults with Inadequate Immunization Records in Part 3 for additional general information.
+Refer to Immunization of Persons with Inadequate Immunization Records in Part 3 for additional general information.

 Women who are breastfeeding can be vaccinated with MMR vaccine.

-Susceptible residents of long-term care facilities should receive measles, mumps and rubella-containing vaccine as well as all routine immunizations appropriate for their age and risk factors.
+Susceptible residents of long-term care facilities should receive measles, mumps and rubella-containing vaccine, as well as all routine immunizations appropriate for their age and risk factors.
 Refer to Immunization of Patients in Health Care Institutions in Part 3 for additional general information.

 Susceptible household contacts of immunocompromised people should receive a rubella-containing vaccine as appropriate for age and risk factors.